martinx72/MiSTer-LaserCase/README.md

 I added a DXF file into the repo with perfect and correct size.
 I tried to conver the SVG into DXF with Adobe Illustrator and it exported wrong size DXF for me, and I cut a giant shell at the moment. (the internal zoom ratio is totally incorrect)
 Now, I just make it with right size now.
 Have fun with it.
+And, 3mm thickness smoked transparent acrylic would be my suggestion.

 Top view with 3D printed push buttons.